decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-4.md

 ### 2.1 Introduction to ACO

-**Ant Colony Optimization (ACO)** is inspired by the foraging behavior of ants.
-Ants find shortest paths between their nest and food sources using pheromone trails.
+**Ant Colony Optimization (ACO)** is a metaheuristic optimization algorithm inspired by the foraging behavior of real ants.
 Developed by Marco Dorigo in 1992.

+ACO mimics the way ants find the shortest paths between their nest and food sources using pheromone trails.
+When ants move, they deposit pheromones on the ground, and other ants tend to follow paths with stronger pheromone concentrations.
+Over time, shorter paths accumulate more pheromone as ants complete round trips faster, leading the colony to converge on optimal routes.
+This indirect form of communication, called stigmergy, forms the basis of ACO algorithms.

 > **"ACO mimics the way real ants find shortest paths using pheromone communication."**